OrvilleChomer/electronjs-experiments/README.md

 # Electron Experiments
 Here I am going to add various little experimental programs using Electron (www.electronjs.org).
+Maybe you will find these samples useful yourself!

 Some of this is going to be samples that are really nothing new... just me practicing!